gentoo 0.20.x, for GTK+ 3

 This is the home page for gentoo, the GTK+ file manager.
-The current release series of gentoo is called 0.19.x.
-It is based on the 2.x series of the GTK+ toolkit, which is the current stable version.
+The current release series of gentoo is called 0.20.x.
+It requires the 3.x series of the GTK+ toolkit, which is the current stable version as of mid-2013.

 This page was written by Emil Brink, original author, and still sole maintainer, of gentoo.

 - Reasonably small and fast (written in C).

 - Support for most typical file operations (copy, move, rename, makedir etc).

 - Uses GIO, which means file system access is virtualized.

 - Direct graphical configuration of most main features.

 - A powerful file-recognition system that allows you to configure how files of different types are listed (what colors and icons), and what happens when you double-click them (start image viewers, music players, etc).